-The idea behind this legislation is to determine the duties and rights of people with reduced mobility traveling by air.
-This is achieved with the identification of subjects responsible for the provision of services and support.
-EU 1107/2006 also describes the type of services, and defines verification and enforcement mechanisms.
+This legislation is meant to determine the duties and rights of those who have difficulty traveling.
+The regulation identifies subjects responsible for the provision of services and support, as well as describes the type of services available.
+It also establishes verification and enforcement mechanisms.

 Article 1 ~ Purpose and scope